sdulaney/UCLA-CS-130-Group4/README.md

 - $redis-cli ping
 - You should see 'PONG'

-Look at the app.js (backend) to see how to connect to redis server from node js
+Look at the app.js (backend) to see how to connect to redis server from node js.

+For more info about setting up redis : https://redis.io/topics/quickstart